mvolkmann/blog/src/rust.md

     println!("greatest is {}", a(&s1));
 }
 ```

+The name `static` is a reserved lifetime name.
+It is the lifetime of `const` and `static` values
+which live for the duration of the program.

 To use more than one lifetime specifier in a function signature,
 list them after the function name inside angle brackets separated by commas.